pual/couchbase-mobile-portal/md-docs/ready/training/05-adding-synchronization.md

 ### Detecting conflicts

 To resolve conflicts you must first learn how to detect them.
-The code below uses an **allDocs** query which is an index of all the documents in the local database.
+The code below uses an All Docs query which is an index of all the documents in the local database.
 The **OnlyConflicts** option is passed to report only the documents with conflicts and a **LiveQuery** is used to continuously monitor the database for changes.

 <block class="ios" />